Frequently Asked Questions

 -

-You receive a formal Proposal Evaluation Report with an executive scorecard, detailed findings, severity ratings, strengths, risks, and a prioritized action list so your team can revise efficiently before submission.
+You receive a formal Proposal Evaluation Report with an executive scorecard, structured findings, severity ratings, surfaced strengths, risks and weaknesses, evaluator rationale, and a prioritized action list so your team can revise efficiently before submission.

 -